 Interlocking Tiles: These are a more modern solution, especially for children’s play areas or home offices, offering robust protection and easy replacement.

-Maintaining carpets treated with Carpet Protectors is vital for preserving their appearance and extending lifespan.
+Maintaining carpets treated with Carpet Protectors is vital for preserving their appearance and extending their lifespan.
 Regular maintenance not only keeps them looking fresh but also ensures the longevity of the protectors themselves.

 Immediate Spill Response: Addressing spills promptly is crucial in preventing stains.
-The best practice is to blot any spills immediately with a clean, dry cloth, avoiding rubbing, which can embed the spill deeper into the carpet fibres.
-We recommend using carpet-specific cleaners for tougher stains, but always test these solutions on a small, inconspicuous area first.
+The best practice is to blot any spills immediately with a clean, dry cloth, avoiding rubbing, which can embed the spill deeper into the carpet fibers.
+We recommend using carpet-specific cleaners for tougher stains but always test these solutions on a small, inconspicuous area first.
 After cleaning, it’s important to dry the area thoroughly to prevent any moisture-related damage.

 Regular Inspection and Adjustments: